Zwerruga/Aviasales-technical-task/README.md

-# Welcome to Ticket issuance page!
+# Welcome to Ticket selection page!
-Ticket issuance page aviasales test API.
+Ticket selection page aviasales test API.
 On this page you can *apply filters* and *sort* the selection.  <a href="https://aviasales-test-task-172ec.web.app/" target="_blank"/>Online demo link<a/>
 ## General Info
  - React
  - Redux, react-redux, redux-thunk